degustujacaistota/en/_pages/about.md

 First of all, all reviews in articles are my(or the people I go to dinners with) subjective opinions.
 I am not a culinary expert, just a fine dining fan and the Michelin Giude anthusiast.
-My knowledge and experience comes from hundreds of visits to restaurants, from culinary books, from conversations with Chefs and of course from the Internet.
+My knowledge and experience comes from conversations with Chefs, culinary books and hundreds of visits in restaurants.

 ### Rating criteria:
 1. The Taste and technique